Afghan abuse video reinforces Arab suspicion of U.S.

 EXPLOITED BY AL QAEDA

-The United States has condemned the behaviour shown in the video and promised to investigate.
+The United States has condemned the behavior shown in the video and promised to investigate.

 Yet the release of the video was expected to reinforce a view that President Barack Obama, who had promised to try to improve relations with the Muslim world, was no better than his predecessor, George W. Bush.